 Your incision will be covered with a special dressing that is designed to reduce the risk of infection.
 This dressing may be changed prior to leaving the hospital and will remain in place until your follow up appointment with your surgeon.
 If your dressing becomes soiled or loose, notify your home health or your surgeon, as it will need to be replaced.
 You may shower, but do not take a bath or swim in a swimming pool.

 It is important to eat a healthy diet including fruits, vegetables, and drink plenty of fluids after surgery.
 Constipation is a side effect of pain medicines.
 Your nurse will ask about bowel movements.
-It is important to make sure that your nurse is aware of decrease or absence of bowel movements.
+It is important to make sure that your nurse is aware of the decrease or absence of bowel movements.

 A follow-up appointment with your surgeon will be conducted in 2 to 3 weeks.
 During this visit, the staples will be removed.
 He will check on your progress with walking and activity.